Homelessness

 Homelessness in the Coffs Harbour area

 Homelessness is a complex issue with no single solution.
 It is an issue of concern for the community and Council.
-Reducing homelessness requires long-term collaboration across agencies, social service sectors and the community.
+Solving homelessness requires long-term collaboration across agencies, social service sectors and the community.

 Resources and information